Otto Skorzeny: Eastern Front

-After the 1939 invasion of Poland, Skorzeny, then working as a civil engineer, volunteered for service in the German Air Force (the Luftwaffe), but was turned down because he was considered too tall at 1.94 m and too old (31 years in 1939) for aircrew training.
+After the 1939 Invasion of Poland, Skorzeny, then working as a civil engineer, volunteered for service in the German Air Force (the Luftwaffe), but was turned down because he was considered too tall at 1.94 m and too old (31 years in 1939) for aircrew training.
 He then joined the Waffen-SS, training with Hitler's bodyguard regiment, the Leibstandarte SS Adolf Hitler (LSSAH).

 Skorzeny took part in the invasion of the Soviet Union with the SS Division Das Reich and subsequently fought in several battles on the Eastern Front.
 In October 1941, he was in charge of a "technical section" of German forces during the Battle of Moscow.
 His mission was to seize important buildings of the Communist Party, including the NKVD headquarters at Lubyanka, and the central telegraph office and other high priority facilities, before they could be destroyed.
 He was also ordered to capture the sluices of the Moscow-Volga Canal because Hitler wanted to turn Moscow into a huge artificial lake by opening them.
-The missions were canceled as German forces failed to capture the Soviet capital.
+The missions were cancelled since German forces had failed to capture the Soviet capital.

-In January 1942 Skorzeny was hit in the back of the head by shrapnel; he was evacuated to the rear for treatment.
+In January 1942, Skorzeny was hit in the back of the head by shrapnel; he was evacuated to the rear for treatment.
 He had previously been awarded the Iron Cross, Second Class while fighting in the Yelnya bridgehead.
 Recuperating from his injuries he was given a staff role in Berlin, where he developed his ideas on unconventional commando warfare.

-Skorzeny's proposals were to develop units specialized in such warfare, including partisan-like fighting deep behind enemy lines, fighting in enemy uniform, sabotage attacks, etc. In April 1943 Skorzeny's name was put forward by Ernst Kaltenbrunner, the new head of the RSHA, and Skorzeny met with Walter Schellenberg, head of Amt VI, Ausland-SD (the SS foreign intelligence service department of the RSHA).
-Schellenberg charged Skorzeny with command of the schools organized to train operatives in sabotage, espionage, and paramilitary techniques.
+Strategically and tactically, Skorzeny's proposals were to develop units specialized in such warfare, including partisan-like fighting deep behind enemy lines, fighting in enemy uniform, sabotage attacks, etc. In April 1943 Skorzeny's name was put forward by Ernst Kaltenbrunner, the new head of the Reich Security Main Office (RSHA), and Skorzeny met with Walter Schellenberg, head of Amt VI, Ausland-SD (the SS foreign intelligence service department of the RSHA); Schellenberg charged Skorzeny with command of the schools organized to train operatives in sabotage, espionage, and paramilitary techniques.
 Skorzeny was appointed commander of the recently created Waffen SS Sonderverband z.b.V.
-Friedenthal stationed near Berlin (the unit was later renamed SS Jagdverband 502, and in November 1944 again to SS Combat Unit "Center", expanding ultimately to five battalions).
+Friedenthal stationed near Berlin (the unit was later renamed SS Jagdverband 502, and in November 1944 again to SS Combat Unit "Centre", expanding ultimately to five battalions).

-The unit's first mission was in mid-1943, Operation François.
+The unit's first mission was Operation François in mid-1943.
 Skorzeny sent a group by parachute into Iran to make contact with the dissident mountain tribes to encourage them to sabotage Allied shipments to the Soviet Union via the Trans-Iranian Railway.
 However, commitment among the rebel tribes was suspect, and Operation François was deemed a failure.